elephantscale/es-training-new/machine-learning/slides/Decision-Trees-Generic.md

      - Has long history

-     - Classics : Binary Tree (guessing game, customer support)
+     - Classics: Binary Tree (guessing game, customer support)

-     - Modern variations : Random Forest, Boosted trees, Bagged trees
+     - Modern variations: Random Forest, Boosted trees, Bagged trees

  * Trees can be used for both classification and regression.So called  **'Classification and Regression Trees' (CART)**